Digital Scholarship

 June 2025 - August 2025

-Digital Scholarship is a department of the University of Rochester Library that offers web hosting services to students, faculty, and staff through the a platform called Digital Scholar.
+Digital Scholarship is a department within the University of Rochester Library that primarily manages web hosting for the university, as well as working with students and faculty on Digital Humanities projects.

 The Problem